robjohnnoble/robjohnnoble.github.io/_pages/about.md

 Whereas these four themes pertain to distinct applications, an evolutionary perspective reveals them to be fundamentally connected.
 A common thread in my research is investigating how aspects of ecology shape evolutionary dynamics.
 My overarching vision is to unite complementary lines of enquiry across biological scales to establish general principles of cancer evolution.

+## Software and blogging

 I created and maintain the ggmuller R package [ggmuller](https://CRAN.R-project.org/package=ggmuller) for plotting evolutionary dynamics and the [demon](https://github.com/robjohnnoble/demon_model) tumour evolution model.

 I blog about science at [These few lines](https://thesefewlines.wordpress.com/).